xicu/slotemextremus/README.md

 * I accept the slight time difference between the clocks of the different machines.
 I consider that the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) is good enough for this project.
 In case of doubt, it's the Pi the one owning the master clock.
 Please note that Raspberry OS uses `systemd-timesyncd` instead of `ntp` by default, so you might want to enable the latter with `sudo apt install ntp` if you want a more accurate timing.
 * Everything had to be wireless and as platform independent as possible (except the Pi for the lap detector).
 * I wanted to build the lap detector using some sort of modern, efficient and new (to me) technology.
 First option was Rust, although this was soon discarded because libraries and bindings were either C++ or Python.
 * I wanted to build a backend using some sort of modern, scalable and new (to me) technology.
-First option would be Go.
+Go or Rust would be the way to go.
 * I wanted to build a frontend using some sort of modern and new (to me) technology.
 First option would be Typescript + React.

 Let's explore a bit more the scope and details of each component.